Free Contractor Guide · No Email Required

 4. 30-Day Notice of Cancellation

 Your carrier must notify the certificate holder if your policy is cancelled, non-renewed, or materially changed.
-This protects the GC from unknowingly having an uninsured subcontractor on their project.
+This protects the GC from unknowingly having an uninsured on their project.
 Note: many carriers now limit this to “endeavor to provide” notice, which is weaker.
 Check whether your carrier provides mandatory or best-efforts notice.

 5. Specific Minimum Limits